rewardone/OSCPRepo/README.md

 Recon_Scan.py

-A popular script, it's goal is to run nmap, identify popular services, pass that discovery on to other scripts for detailed enumeration etc, and then perform a full nmap scan (in case anything was missed).
+A popular script in python 2.
+It's goal is to run nmap, identify popular services, pass that discovery on to other scripts for detailed enumeration etc, and then perform a full nmap scan (in case anything was missed).
 Partial Sparta integration is complete, and setup.sh will move those files for you.
 Also check out Vanquish.

 From the CLI, reconscan gets the job done with a single ./reconscan.py.
 It is designed to run multithreaded against multiple targets simultaneously if network bandwidth allows.
 You can adjust the min-rate in the scripts.

 There is now a setup.sh script in /scripts folder that will clone some required repositories, move folders into place, and should make reconscan ready to go.
+Recon_Scan will be ported to python 3 and updated in time.

 # Other Stuff